The Magic Friend

 "The Magic Friend" is a song by Belgian/Dutch Eurodance band 2 Unlimited.
-It was released in August 1992 as the fourth and final single from their debut album, Get Ready!
+It was released in August 1992 by Byte Records as the fourth and final single from their debut album, Get Ready!
 (1992).
 The UK release once again omitted Ray Slijngaard's rap, which lasted for 16 bars three times through, but did include some of the vocals from Anita Doth, with the "mocking chorus echoes" being abandoned as only Ray's part remains, thus leaving Anita's sole vocals as "disembodied whispers" during the middle eight.
 The single experienced chart success in many European countries, including Finland, where it topped the chart.
+Its accompanying music video was directed by David Betteridge and filmed in Australia.
 The Dutch leading afternoon radio program on national pop outlet Radio 3 FM/Hilversum renamed itself "The Magic Friend", after the single.

 Critical reception

-Larry Flick from Billboard wrote, "One of the more successful techno acts in Europe continues its bid for mainstream club and radio approval along these shores with a cute and NRGetic wriggler.
+Larry Flick from Billboard magazine wrote, "One of the more successful techno acts in Europe continues its bid for mainstream club and radio approval along these shores with a cute and NRGetic wriggler.
 The music is a bit harder than previous tracks, though the rap is a little too strained and silly for its own good."
 Kat Stevens of Freaky Trigger noted the track's "tasty ingredients" of "recogniseable pop stars, colourful boshing beats, catchy chorus, silly noises [and] fervoured anticipation."
 Comparing parts of the track to settings on a Yamaha keyboard, she compared the track's main synth sound to the "Brass 1" setting and the "gutteral metallic swinging" to the "Slap Bass" setting.
 James Hamilton from Music Weeks RM Dance Update deemed it as "'Start-Rite' techno for young "wannabe" ravers".
 Tom Doyle from Smash Hits stated that "the insufferable duo return with another ropey techno effort".

 Chart performance

-"The Magic Friend" was a major hit on the charts on several continents.
-In Europe, it peaked at number-one in Finland.
-It made it to the top 10 also in Belgium, Ireland (number three), the Netherlands (number three), Spain and on MTV's European Top 20.
-In the United Kingdom, the single reached number eleven in its third week at the UK Singles Chart, on 23 August 1992.
-On the UK Dance Singles Chart, "The Magic Friend" was an even bigger hit, reaching number nine.
-Additionally, it was a top 20 hit in Germany, as well as on the Eurochart Hot 100 and a top 30 hit in Sweden.
-Outside Europe, the single hit number-one on the RPM Dance/Urban chart and number 26 on the RPM Top Singles chart in Canada, number five in Zimbabwe and number 16 in Australia.
+"The Magic Friend" peaked at number one in Finland and entered top 10 in Belgium, Ireland, the Netherlands, and Spain.
+In the United Kingdom, the single reached number 11 during its third week at the UK Singles Chart, on 23 August 1992.
+On the UK Dance Singles chart in Music Week, "The Magic Friend" reached number nine.
+Additionally, it was a top-20 hit in Germany and a top-30 hit in Sweden.
+On the Eurochart Hot 100, it peaked at number 11.
+Outside Europe, the single reached number one on the Canadian RPM Dance chart and number 26 on the RPM 100 Hit Tracks chart, number five in Zimbabwe, and number 16 in Australia.